 The OFTEL costing approach is considerably different from the methodologies embodied in the Hatfield and BCM2 models.
 OFTEL uses economic analysis to assess the cost of providing universal service.
-This standard has emerged around the world because it reflects the type of information that a business would use to appraise the

-The OFTEL approach uses economic analysis to assess the cost of providing universal service.
-It is considerably different from the methodologies embodied in the Hatfield and BCM2 models. profitability of an undertaking.
-In a nonregulated market, a commercial operator would measure the benefit or burden of a service by comparing its incremental costs and revenues.
+This standard has emerged around the world because it reflects the type of information that a business would use to appraise the profitability of an undertaking.
+In a non-regulated market, a commercial operator would measure the benefit or burden of a service by comparing its incremental costs and revenues.
 This framework, which is used by unregulated businesses, should be the one used to appraise the burden of the universal service obligation.
 I recommend that this methodology be adopted by the Joint Board.